Try it free

 If .gz is omitted, GZIP is still executed, and the file has a non-matching file extension.

-• Additional optional processing: Apply further processing to log records and forward only what the destination system requires.
+• Additional optional processing: Apply further processing to records and forward only what the destination system requires.
 Available processors include DQL, Add fields, Remove fields, Drop, and Rename fields.

 Use cases